Holiday Forecast Calls For 'Falling Iguanas' In South Florida

-MIAMI (CBSMiami/CNN) — Temperatures are about to take a tumble in time for Christmas and that means the National Weather Service in Miami is calling for “falling iguanas” in its holiday forecast.
+MIAMI (CBSMiami/CNN) — Temperatures have taken a tumble just in time for Christmas and that means the National Weather Service in Miami is calling for “falling iguanas” in its holiday forecast.

-Temperatures in South Florida are expected to drop into the 30- to 40-degree range on Christmas Day and into the weekend, creating conditions that may cause iguanas to suddenly drop out of trees, the NWS said on Twitter.
+Christmas night will be the coldest night of the season in South Florida with temperatures in the 40s and some upper 30s.

+CBS4 Chief Meteorologist Craig Setzer says protect sensitive tropical plants and watch for falling iguanas from the trees by morning.

 Dec 21 – Brrr!
 Much colder temps expected for Christmas.
 Low temperatures in the 30s/40s and falling Iguanas are possible.
 Keep up with forecast changes and stay warm! #flwx pic.twitter.com/BRYfugIE5Q